cbeldacap/angular2-web-materials/README.md

 # angular2-web-materials
-Seed project in Angular2 using Material Design
+Seed project in Angular2 using Material Design.
+Only components from  [Material2](https://github.com/angular/material2) are being used.

 ## 1. Clone this repository